jprochazk/vm-perf/README.md

 This is an attempt to compare various dispatch techniques and VM architectures.

+It is a follow-up to the great work done in [pliniker/dispatches](https://github.com/pliniker/dispatchers).
+There are a few differences, including (but not limited to):
+- Computed goto implementation uses the now-stable Rust inline assembly, and is implemented only for `x86_64` and `aarch64` (mach-o only, elf doesn't work).
+- The bytecode used in benchmarks is much closer to what an actual bytecode compiler would generate [^1]
+- Added an extra benchmark: `fib_20`, which calculates the 20th fibonacci number using an iterative algorithm.
+- This experiment also attempts to compare different VM architectures instead of only comparing dispatch techniques for the same register-based VM.

 The VM architectures implemented are:
 - Register-based
 - 🚧 Stack-based